sal55/langs/oldmdocs.md

     ichar s = strinclude "stdio.h"

-(This is used within my C compiler to incorporate all the standard header files into the C compiler executable.)
+(This is used within my C compiler to incorporate all the standard header files into the C compiler executable.

-At present, strinclude doesn't work with embedded zeros, so it can't be used for arbitrary binary files.
+At present, strinclude doesn't work with text that has embedded zeros.
+For binary files, there is 'bininclude', but that is rather inefficient, and is used to initialise a byte-array.
+M's new variant type has a string type that can contain binary data, so it is hoped that can be adapted to work with strinclude.)

 ### Data Types

-These include the usual:
+These include:

 * **integers**
 * **floating point**
 * **pointers**
 * **fixed-length arrays**
 * **records**
+* **slices**

-These are always 'flat' types of a width or length known at compile-time, except for certain arrays.
+The above are 'packed' types, flat types of a width or length known at compile-time.

-Records are collections of all the other types, including other records.
+Records are collections of any packed types, including other records.
 But they also go beyond what is possible in a C struct by allowing named constants, types and functions to be defined inside them.

-Arrays are sequences of the same type, including records and other arrays.
-The ones defined directly (as variables, inside a record, or an element of another array) will have a fixed length.
+Arrays are sequences of the same packed type, including records and other arrays.
+Arrays can be defined with a fixed length only, or unbounded, but only as a pointer target (eg. for passing to functions).

-Arrays that are the target of pointer can be unbounded, with a length determined by other means.
-These include pointers to arrays passed to functions, or to arrays allocated on the heap.
+Then there are:

+* **variants**

+These have been added from my separate scripting language.
+They have a dynamic, tagged type and can deal with higher-level, more flexible data.
+More on variants below.

+So M's types are split between low-level, fixed-length, packed/flat types, and variants.
+A bit of an odd mix, but I'll see how it goes.

 ### Numeric Data Types